-Although the wind energy potential is recognised, it is still unclear how the whole energy system with all its system components would look if a least-cost solution is targeted.
-Therefore, the aim of this report is to prepare, conduct and evaluate several cost-optimised energy system transition scenarios.
-The model is optimised for five-year time steps for the power, heat and transport sectors to 2050 using the LUT Energy System Transition Model (LUT-ESTM) for the United Kingdom.

-Four different scenarios are presented.
-Firstly, a base scenario is conducted where domestic RE generation can be supplemented by the limited import of synthetic renewable electricity-based e-fuels such as e-hydrogen and emethane if it proves to be part of the least-cost solution.
-In one scenario variation, a full domestic RE supply is investigated where the import of fuels is blocked.
+Although the wind energy potential is recognised, it is still unclear how the whole energy system with all its system components would look like if a least-cost solution is targeted.
+Therefore, the aim of this report is to prepare, conduct and evaluate several cost-optimised energy system transition scenarios in five-year time steps for the power, heat and transport sector until 2050 utilising the LUT Energy System Transition Model (LUT-ESTM) for the United Kingdom and evaluate the results.
+For this report, different scenarios are presented.
+Firstly, a base scenario is conducted where domestic RE generation can be supplemented by the limited import of synthetic renewable electricity-based e-fuels such as e-hydrogen and e-methane if it proves to be part of the least-cost solution.
+In a scenario variation, a full domestic RE supply is investigated where the import of fuels is blocked.

-Then impact of inter-annual balancing methods (extra wind capacity, interannual chemical storage, balancing technologies) is explored, since the annual wind yield changes significantly between years [37].
+Furthermore, the impact of inter-annual balancing methods (extra wind capacity, interannual chemical storage, balancing technologies) is explored, since the annual wind yield changes significantly within different years [37].
 The effect of inter-annual balancing requirements on the total system costs is then subject to discussion.

-One scenario assesses limitations of available land area for solar PV and onshore wind, and assumes that more area for each technology is available.
-In addition the forced offshore wind capacity ramping is more limited, and more e-fuels imports are enabled.
+One scenario discusses the limitations for land area use for solar PV and onshore wind, assuming that more area for both technologies is available, while the forced offshore wind capacity ramping is more limited, and more e-fuels imports are enabled.
 All scenarios that are aiming for 100% RE are compared to a current policy scenario (CPS) that describes the strategy of the UK government to reach zero GHG emissions, where the vast deployment of nuclear power and fossil CCS are an integral part of the energy system.

-3 Data and assumptions
+Data and assumptions